 Example: %M1 to %M16000 – The Cscape software will notify you of an address that has been entered incorrectly.

-Cscape will automatic assign the next available register if you enter a type and ‘?’.
+Cscape will automatically assign the next available register if you enter a type and ‘?’.
 Example: I? will appear as %I0001.
 Enter I? again will appear as %I0002.

 Note: You do not have to enter the ‘%’ every time you enter an address.
 Cscape will enter one for you.